atch2203/blog/src/content/blog/8bit computer.md

 - output: register A, register B
 ![[rotated-20250218_163127.jpg]]

-The ALUs we used were [2 4 bit cpus](TODO), and we had to test the i/o
+The ALUs we used were [2 4 bit fdsafds](TODO), and we had to add a buffer to di
 ![[rotated-20250218_163036.jpg]]